SofaDefrost/Tutorials/PneuNets-Gripper/docs/simulation.md

 finger.createObject('MeshVTKLoader', name='loader', filename=path+'pneunetCutCoarse.vtk')
 ```

-This mesh is then stored in a TetrahedronTopology component, and a MechanicalObject is component is created to store the degrees of freedom of the robot (which are the positions of all the nodes in the mesh)
+This mesh is then stored in a TetrahedronTopology component, and a MechanicalObject component is created to store the degrees of freedom of the robot (which are the positions of all the nodes in the mesh)

 ```python
 finger.createObject('TetrahedronSetTopologyContainer', src='@loader', name='container')